TYLPHE/hb-capstone/README.md

  I feel like this was quite the detour but it will be good for me in the long run.
 Good thing I have an extra week before the first MVP is due!

 I've decided to use the new React Router version (6.4), which was released around September, 2022.
 A lot of the google examples seem outdated so I'm going to rely on the docs to maybe use the latest ways of using it.

+### 5/14
+I learned how to use React Router to route to different components.
+I've also learned how to use loader to check if the user is already logged in to automatically redirect them to the dashboard.

+I also learned how to use React Router's `useNavigate()` hook to redirect users to different pages after log in and registration.

+React Router's redirect is really cool becasue w can use the `useLocation()` hook to send data to a different component.
+In my case, once the user creates an account, they are redirected to the login page with a reminder of their account name to log in.